 A.G.E.
 Let’s talk about Yummy.
 You shot a really stunning photographic story with Tyler Matthew Oyer where we see you in a bathtub outdoors.
 Where did this shoot take place and what was it like for you to pose naked outdoors?
 Tell us about your experience.

 B.A.
 This shoot actually took place in Tyler’s home in LA.
 Posing naked is nothing new for me.
-It’s so strange that nudity is so taboo in today's day and age.
+It’s so strange that nudity is so taboo in today's society.
 Being in my natural form in nature only makes sense to me.
 Tyler really celebrated me and my body, and it was such a great experience.
 There were some construction workers next door who got a special sneak peek.

 B.A.
 The word “yummy” means so many things.
 Delicious, scrumptious, and good taste, it satisfies a desire but leaves you wanting more with time.
 It’s not overindulgent, but just the right amount.